 If your bunny starts to dig up the carpet around the edge or corner of a room then you could try laying some heavy ceramic tiles over the top.
-This will hold the carpet down and stops your bunny getting access to it.
+This will hold the carpet down and stop your bunny getting access to it.
 These can then be easily removed when your bunny is not freely roaming.

-If you find your bunny has been digging in the soil of plant pots its best to stop this behavior soon as possible.
+If you find your bunny has been digging in the soil of plant pots its best to stop this behavior as soon as possible.
 Not only can this be messy and even kill the plant, the soil and watering tray can contain nutrients that could be harmful if eaten.

-If you can move the plants out of reach then this is the easiest way to solve the problem however if this is not possible then a great solutions can be to re purpose decorative product which are commonly used to cover the soil to prevent moisture loss such as polished pebbles or shells. hopefully, this will make digging a lot less attractive.
+If you can move the plants out of reach then this is the easiest way to solve the problem however if this is not possible then a great solution can be to re purpose decorative product which are commonly used to cover the soil to prevent moisture loss such as polished pebbles or shells. hopefully, this will make digging a lot less attractive.

 Don't take any chances, even if your fence goes down to the ground its best to dig along the edge and bury some bricks or lengths of wood along the edge.
-If you have a hedge then you can make it escape proof with some wire mesh, its best to bury this into the ground so it can't be undermined.
+If you have a hedge then you can make it escape proof with some wire mesh, its best to bury this into the ground so it cannot be undermined.